artecs-group/nmf-dpcpp/README.md

 * OPTIMIZE=[yes, no] --> Enables compiler -O3 option.
 Activated by default.
 * DEBUG=[yes, no] --> Sets the -g compiler option.
 Disabled by default.
 * DEVICE=[cpu, nvidia, igpu] --> States where to run the SYCL kernels.
 It is set by default to cpu.
-* KERNEL=[bare, blas] --> Defines if MKL BLAS kernels should be used.
-It is set to bare by default.
 * REAL=[simple, double] --> Determines whether to use simple or double float point precision.
 It is set by default to simple.

 ## How to run it?